2sic/2sxc-docs/2sxc Docs Generator/api/dot-net/ToSic.Eav/DataSources/AttributeRename.md

 The **AttributeRename** [DataSource](xref:NetCode.DataSources.DataSource) is part of the [Standard EAV Data Sources](xref:Basics.Query.DataSources.Index).
 It renames attributes from items so that the result has more appropriate field/property names.
 Optionally it will also remove all fields which have not been renamed, in case you only want the smaller, renamed items.

-## How to use with the Visual Query
+## How to use with the VisualQuery

-When using the [Visual Query](xref:ToSic.Eav.DataSources.Queries.VisualQueryAttribute) you can just drag it into your query.
+When using the  [VisualQuery](xref:Basics.Query.VisualQuery.Index)  you can just drag it into your query.
 Now you can configure what properties you want and not.

 <img src="./assets/attribute-rename-example.png" width="100%" class="full-width">